ultimate-pa/hanfor/documentation/docs/references/patterns/MinDurationPattern.md

 ### MinDurationPattern Globally
 ```
-Globally, it is always the case that "Q" holds for at least "5" time units
+Globally, it is always the case that once "Q" becomes satisfied, it holds for at least "5" time units
 ```

 ```
+Countertraces:
-Countertraces: (true;⌈!Q⌉;⌈Q⌉ ∧ ℓ < 5;⌈!Q⌉;true)
+true;⌈!Q⌉;⌈Q⌉ ∧ ℓ < 5;⌈!Q⌉;true
 ```

 ![](../img/patterns/MinDurationPattern_Globally_0.svg)